tomveqa/ibroadcast-desktop/README.md

-Extract the ZIP folder to your desired located.
+Extract the ZIP folder to your desired location.
 Double-click iBroadcast.exe to run; logs in to media.ibroadcast.com like the web version but in its own desktop application.
 Built with Nativefier.